 To Use CONVECTION BAKE Function

-1. Arrange the oven rack in the desired position before turning oven on.

-- 2. Set the oven function selector to "Convection Bake" and the temperature control knob to desired temperature - 3.
-Set the oven temperature control knob to desired temperature and turn on the convection fan. - 4.
+- 1. Arrange the oven rack in the desired position before turning oven on. - 2.
+Set the oven temperature control knob to desired temperature and turn on the convection fan switch. - 3.
 Close the door.

 Baking Tips